 Point Lookout Trail: A peaceful and scenic 2.4 mile hiking trail, which ends at the park’s highest peak, Park Point, for unrivalled panoramic views

 Square Tower House: Occupied between AD 1200 and 1300, this is the tallest structure in Mesa Verde and is one stop on the much loved Mesa Top Loop Road driving tour

 Although the park is open all year round, the visitor campground and a number of cliff dwelling sites are closed during the winter season; check the operating hours and seasons page before planning your trip.
 As expected, summer is peak tourist season but visits during spring and fall are recommended for those who would prefer not to endure humid temperatures of up to 90 degrees Fahrenheit.

 This National Park can be visited as part of our self-drive ‘American Grandeurs’ and ‘Wonders of the American West’ tours.
 Please click respective links for additional information.

-Want to visit Mesa Verde in 2017 or 2018?
+Want to visit Mesa Verde in 2019?
 The American Sky Team has the experience to help organise dream holidays.
 Call our Colorado specialists today and start planning your trip of a lifetime.